dcunited001/dcunited001.github.io/_posts/2016-08-11-from-the-parapets-of-alexandria-philosophy-of-censorship.md

 ---
-title: "From the Parapets of Alexandria: 21st Century Ethics of Censorship"
+title: "From the Parapets of Alexandria: Ethics of Censorship"
 categories: "blog"
 tags: "sociology politics epistemology censorship"
 headline: ""